artsy/README/culture/highlights.md

 - Sep 2018 - The Artsy Omakase's name [is decided][oma_rfc]
 - Sep 2018 - Engineering highlights [are created][this_pr]
 - Oct 2018 - Buy now [is launched][buy_now]🔒
+- Jan 2019 - Launch [Artsy Learns to Code][altc] to support non-engineering colleagues who want to learn how to program
 - Jan 2019 - Make Offer [is launched][make_offer]

 <!-- prettier-ignore-start -->